CambridgeProgrammerStudyGroup/concurrency/01-Threads-and-Locks/john/ex1-DiningPhilosophers/ReadMe.md

 ### Number of Philosphers

 As expected, reducing the number of Philosophers appeared to reduce the time before a deadlock.
-Because a thinking philosopher prevents a deadlock so the fewer there are the fewer the chances to avoid the deadlock.
+Because a single thinking philosopher is enough to prevent a deadlock, fewer Philosophers means fewer chances of a 'firewall' prevening a deadlock.
+(Also I suspect the probablity of all the philosophers making the 'right' choice for deadlock is lower as the number increases.)
 In contrast a 100 philosophers didn't lock even after two orders of magnitude more cycles than typically needed for 5 philosophers.

-### Relative time of think vs eat
+### Relative Time of Thinking vs Eating

 As expected, increasing the eat time, but not the think time, (100 vs
 10) significanlty increased the likelihood of a lock.
 Presumably becuase